fumiyas/linux-crypthome/README.md

   * Support changing password
   * More logging
   * Suspend and Resume the LUKS volume when screen lock and unlock
+  * Create a LUKS encrypted volume and a home directory if not exist at login

 References
 ----------------------------------------------------------------------